Piston Peak Cars Area Coming to Magic Kingdom - What We Know

 Lightning McQueen and Co. are coming to Magic Kingdom!
-In August 2024, Disney announced that Disney World’s most popular park would receive some major work, including the addition of a Cars-themed area to Frontierland.
-In this post, we’re going to cover everything you need to know about the new Cars land coming to Disney World!
+A huge chunk of Frontierland is getting a makeover, with Piston Peak National Park replacing the old Rivers of America and Tom Sawyer Island.
+In this post, we’re going to cover everything you need to know about the new “Piston Peak” Cars area coming to Disney World!

 Related Posts